Christian Lacroix 1990s Silver Plated Vintage Star Pendant Necklace

 Condition Report:

-Very Good - Some wear to the cord consistent with age and use.
-However, this does not detract from the overall appeal of the piece.
+Very Good - Some darkening in colour to the central paste stone.
+This is consistent with age and does not detract from the appeal of this rare piece.

 Featuring a typically geometric Art Deco design, this necklace dates from the 1930s and was created in Germany by Schrieber and Hiller.